Using RankedVote

 Controlled Voter Access

-When you only want members of your organization to participate in an election, you can take advantage of the Allowed Voters and Voter Registration features.
+When you only want members of your organization to participate in a contest, you can take advantage of the Allowed Voters and Voter Registration features.

 Voter Registration makes it so that voters are required to put in a Name and Email (or unique ID) in order to cast their ballots.
 Each ID can only be used to cast one vote.
 Subsequent votes from that ID are blocked.
 As votes come in, you'll also be able to see who has voted so far.